Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

-\paragraph{Posterior concentration proof.} With the tools and inequalities established in Section~\ref{Sec-transport}, ~\ref{Sec-boundary} and~\ref{Sec-contraction} at our disposal, the proof of Theorem~\ref{Thm-main-1} becomes a straightforward exercise of calculations.
-At a high level, the proof of posterior concentration for the base measure $G$ follows a general strategy for analyzing the convergence of mixing measures in mixture models.
-This strategy owes its roots to the standard framework developed by~\cite{Ghosal-Ghosh-vanderVaart-00}, which characterizes the posterior concentration by sufficient conditions in terms of entropy numbers, the prior thickness in Kullback-Leibler divergence, and so on.
-These sufficient conditions are verified using the inequalities established by earlier sections.
-See Section~\ref{Sec-gen} for details.
+\textit{Posterior concentration proofs.} With the tools and inequalities established in Section~\ref{Sec-transport} at our disposal, the proof of Theorem~\ref {Thm-main-0} is easily available by appealing to a general theorem for establishing posterior concentration of a density \cite{Ghosal-Ghosh-vanderVaart-00}, and verifying the sufficient conditions in terms of entropy numbers, the prior thickness in Kullback--Leibler divergence, and so on.
+The proof of Theorem~\ref{Thm-main-1} follows by combining the result from Theorem~\ref{Thm-main-0} with Theorem~\ref{Thm-contraction} described above.

-\paragraph{Posterior concentration under perturbed base measure of a Dirichlet prior.} Finally, the proof of Theorem~\ref{Thm-main-2} follows from a posterior concentration result for the mixing measure $Q$, which is distributed by the prior $\DP_{\alpha G}$, conditionally given the event that the base measure $G$ is perturbed by a small Wasserstein distance $W_1$ from $G_0$ that has $k < \infty$ support points, see Lemma~\ref{Thm-perturb} in Section~\ref{Sec-perturb}.
+Finally, the proof of Theorem~\ref{Thm-main-2} follows from a posterior concentration result for the mixing measure $Q$, which is distributed by the prior $\DP_{\alpha G}$, conditionally given the event that the base measure $G$ is perturbed by a small Wasserstein distance $W_1$ from $G_0$ that has $k < \infty$ support points; see Lemma~\ref{Thm-perturb} in Section~\ref{Sec-perturb}.
 The proof of this lemma also follows the standard strategy of the posterior concentration proof mentioned earlier.
 The main novelty lies in the construction of a sieves of subsets of $\Pcal(\Theta)$ which yields favorable rates of posterior concentration.
 This construction is possible by showing that the Dirichlet measure places most its mass on subsets (of $\Pcal(\Theta)$) which can be covered by a relatively small number of balls in $\Wr$.
-Such results about the Wasserstein geometry of the support of a Dirichlet measure may be of independent interest, and are collected in section~\ref{sec-geometry}.
+Such results about the Wasserstein geometry of the support of a Dirichlet measure may be of independent interest, and are collected in Section~\ref{sec-geometry}.

+Due to the large number of technical results, many of which are new and rather nonstandard, for the ease of the readers we include the following chart that illustrates the dependence structures of the main theorems and accompanying lemmas.
+Also included are several existing theorems (in bold) upon which our results are built in crucial ways.